Tiim/Tiim.github.io/content/project/heartview.md

 ### myRIO System

 Every good development process needs an even better testing method.
 This was our issue for years!
 No way to provide the students with a confident and interactive way to test.
-At the beginning of this project in 2017 we built the first pacemaker testing station, check it out...
+In 2017 we built the first pacemaker testing station that allows the user to do just that.
+Check it out...

 <figure class="figure">
     <img src="https://raw.githubusercontent.com/theguymeyer/guymeyer_CV/master/res/pacemaker/system4.jpg" alt="pacemaker testing station setup" width="48%" style="float: middle;"/>